-The $\mathcal{VC}$ classification: We introduce a classification of $\mathcal{NP}$ problems with respect to compression.
-The classification presents a structured hierarchy of $\mathcal{NP}$ problems, that is surprisingly different from the traditional view and closer in nature to the W hierarchy of parameterized complexity (see [24] and [34]).
-We call our hierarchy $\mathcal{VC}$ , short for "verification classes", since the classification is closely related to the verification algorithm of $\mathcal{NP}$ languages when allowed a preprocessing stage.
+The \mathcal{VC} classification: We introduce a classification of \mathcal{NP} problems with respect to compression.
+The classification presents a structured hierarchy of \mathcal{NP} problems, that is surprisingly different from the traditional view and closer in nature to the W hierarchy of parameterized complexity (see [18]).
+We call our hierarchy \mathcal{VC} , short for "verification classes", since the classification is closely related to the verification algorithm of \mathcal{NP} languages when allowed a preprocessing stage.
 We give here a very loose description of the classes, just in order to convey the flavor of the classification.
 Formal definitions appear in Section 2.3.
 In the following definition, when we use the term "verification" we actually mean "verification with preprocessing":

-- For k ≥ 2, the class VCk is the class of languages that have verification that can be presented as a depth k circuit of unbounded fan-in and polynomial size (polynomial in n and m).
+- For k ≥ 2, the class VC_k is the class of languages that have verification which can be presented as a depth k polynomial size circuit (polynomial in n and m).
 For example, the language SAT is compression-complete for the class VC2.
-Other examples include Integer-Programming which resides in VClog n and Dominating-Set which is in VC3.
-Both of these are shown to be compression-hard for VC2. - $\mathcal{VC}1$ is the class of languages that have local verification.
-That is, languages that can be verified by testing only a small part (of size $poly(n, \log m)$ ) of the instance.
-This class contains many natural examples such as the Clique language or Long-path. - $\mathcal{VC}{OR}$ is the class of languages that have verification that can be presented as the OR of m small instances of SAT (each of size n).
+Other examples include Integer-Programming that resides in VC{log n} and Dominating-Set that is in VC3.
+Both of which are shown to be compression-hard for VC2. - \mathcal{VC}1 is the class of languages that have local verification.
+That is, languages which can be verified by testing only a small part (of size $poly(n, \log m)$) of the instance.
+This class contains many natural examples such as the Clique language or Long-path. - \mathcal{VC}{OR} is the class of languages that have verification which can be presented as the OR of m small instances of SAT (each of size n).
 This class contains the languages that are relevant for the cryptographic applications.
-The Clique language is compression-hard for this class (Claim 2.23). - $\mathcal{VC}0$ is the class of compressible languages.
+The Clique language is compression-hard for this class (Claim 2.22). - \mathcal{VC}0 is the class of compressible languages.
 In particular it includes vertex cover, sparse languages and GapSAT.

-We show that the classes described form a hierarchy (see Lemma 2.17 and Claim 2.22).
+We show that the classes described form a hierarchy (see Lemma 2.17 and Claim 2.23).
 That is: